rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-AsciiCat.md

 @Returns: (string) - Inverted ascii image.
 ```

-- You should also make it so a user can pass in an image to the class.
-If so a new image won't get downloaded from the cloud.
+- You should also make it so a user can pass in an image name to the class.
+- If an image name is passed in then there is no need to download a new one.
 - This will help speed up testing.

 ## Starter Code:
 Code can be found [here](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/blob/master/AsciiCat/asciiArtClass.py).

 ### Deliverables